dustinheisey/Past-Design-Systems/sites/portfolio/posts/the-ultimate-guide-eco-friendly-web-design-2.md

 - Descriptive alternative text: Provide alternative text for images and other non-text elements, allowing screen reader users to understand the content and context of the visuals.

-- Sufficient color contrast: Opt for high-contrast color schemes that make it easy for users with vision impairments to read and interact with your content.
+- Sufficient color contrast: Opt for high-contrast color schemes that make it easier for users with vision impairments to read and interact with your content.

 - Scalable font sizes: Enable users to adjust the font size of your website according to their preferences, making the content more accessible to users with vision difficulties.